sergei-mironov/litrepl/docs/development.md

 will ask Nix to install the development dependencies and open the shell.

+### Directory Structure

+The project is organized in the following way:

+The code:

+* `python` contains most of the Litrepl code.  `python/litrepl` is where most of the code reside, `python/bin` is the entry point.
+* `vim` contains the code for the Litrepl Vim plugin.
+* `semver.txt` contains the current Litrepl version, `semver_released.txt`
+  tracks the last Litrepl version uploaded to Pypi.

+The environment:

+* `vimrc` contains vim configurations used by the author for the development.
+* `sh` contains vaious shell scripts and tests for the development.
+* `env.sh` contains developement shell definitions.
+Notably, it adds `python` to the `PYTHONPATH`, `sh` to `PATH`, etc.
+* `Makefile` encodes most of the developmemnt actions. `make help` will print the list of them.
+* `flake.nix`, `default.nix`, `shell.nix` Nix expressions describing software
+  build targets and dependencies.

+### Coding Style

+The author uses his favorite yet unusual Python coding style for this project, the following guidelines are applied:

+* Use 2-space indentation for everything.
+* Use CamelCase for class names and snake_case for function names
+* Use explicit `from <module> import <function>` rather than `import <module>` for importing.
+* Insert type annotations where possible, use old-style upper-case type names from the `typing` module.
+* Avoid spaces where possible with the following exceptions:
+  - Import name lists
+  - Function argument declarations

-### Testing
+### Running tests

-The [sh/runtests.sh](static/runtests.sh) script runs all tests by default, but accepts command-line arguments for running specific tests.
-Note, that Litrepl distinguishes the Python interpreter use to run the `litrepl` script (`-p` argument) from the Python interpreters used to run the code sections (`-i` argument).
+The [sh/runtests.sh](./static/sh/runtests.sh) script runs all or selected tests.
+Note, that Litrepl distinguishes the Python interpreter used to run the `litrepl` script (`-p` argument) from the Python interpreters used to run the code sections (`-i` argument).
 By default, `runtest.sh` runs the litrepl script with the `python` interpreter (whatever it is, leaving the OS to decide) and iterates over all visible Python interpreters for running code sections.

 <!--